Lithium side effects

 People always ask "What about lithium side effects?"

 It is a sad but simple fact that all medications have side effects.
+My feeling is that lithium is nature’s wonder drug because of the low side effect profile.

-I started this page saying this is nature's wonder drug because of the low side effect profile.
 I know that a lot of people do not agree!
 Yes, it is true that there are a range of side effects, and some of them really suck.
 However, most either:

 1. Go away relatively quickly with regular use of the medication, OR